CarmineD8/rt2_assignment1/README.md

-# rt2_assignment1
-Package for the first assignment of the Research Track 2 course
+# First Assignment of the Research Track 2 course (Robotics Engineering / JEMARO, Unige)

+The package contains the nodes and the simulation environment for controlling a mobile robot in the Gazebo simulation environment.
+To launch the node, please run:
+'''
+rosrun rt2_assignment1 sim.launch
+'''